Mendoncaa/LAPR2/docs/sprintB/us007/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

-* **AC1 -** All required fields of the form must be filled before submitting the vehicle's check up.
+* **AC1 -** All input data of the form must be filled before submitting the vehicle's check up.
 * **AC2 -** Check's up date cannot be registered after the current date.
 * **AC3 -** The system allows the FM to register a vehicle’s check-up.